Sky Meadows State Park: Mt. Bleak-Skye Farm

+Mt.
+Bleak-Skye Farm is a national historic district located in Sky Meadows State Park.
+Before the American Civil War, it was farmed by Abner Settle and his family using enslaved labor.
+Son Dr. Thomas Settle was the physician who proclaimed John Brown dead after his execution for treason.
+Two other Settle sons fought for the Confederate States of America under the direction of John S. Mosby.
+The Settle family sold the property in 1866, after the war ended, and it had several subsequent names.

+Formation

-The park was formed when Paul Mellon donated 1132 acre of land in 1975.
-The name Sky Meadows came from former owner Sir Robert Hadow, who named the property "Skye Farm" after the Isle of Skye in the Inner Hebrides of Scotland.
-The park opened to the public in August 1983.
+Philanthropist Paul Mellon donated 1132 acre of land which became the park in 1975.
+The name Sky Meadows came from former owner Sir Robert Hadow, a British diplomat (consul general) who lived on the farm during World War II and who named the property "Skye Farm" after the Isle of Skye in the Inner Hebrides of Scotland.
+The park opened to the public on 27 August 1983.
 It has expanded its borders twice since then—248 acre were added in 1987, containing the Appalachian Trail, and in 1991 Mellon donated an additional 462 acre, bringing the park to its present size.